-In addition, monitoring of all service providers is conducted biennially by State DD Division and P & A staff.
-The monitoring includes a sample review of incident reports to determine if the service provider is reporting serious events as required, or utilizing the reporting determination guidelines and conducting investigations as indicated in DD Division policy.
+In addition, to identify and reduce occurrences the State DD Section conducts monitoring of all service providers at least every 3 years.
+The monitoring includes a sample review of incident reports to determine if the service provider is reporting serious events as required, utilizing the reporting determination guidelines and conducting investigations as indicated in DD Section policy.
+At the conclusion of the monitoring, the DD section meets with the service provider to review the results of the monitoring and provide training on ways service providers can track trends and implement improvement strategies that will reduce future occurrences.

-When it is discovered that a child is receiving DD services, and is the victim of a Suspected Child Abuse and Neglect allegation, the Child Protective Service supervisor and Regional DD Program Administrator at the Regional Human Service Center will be notified.
+When it is discovered that a child is receiving DD services and is the victim of a suspected child abuse and neglect allegation, Child Protection Services and Regional DD Program Management will be notified.
 Child Protection Services will assess according to North Dakota Century Code.
-CPS would notify law enforcement if the report is criminal in nature.
-Regional Human Service Center DD Unit will provide assistance with such issues as whether or not the child's condition may be a contributing factor to the report, what services may be available to assist the child and family, or what services may be available to the child if out of home placement is required.
+CPS would notify law enforcement depending upon the concerns reported.
+Regional DD Program Management will provide assistance with such issues as whether or not the child's condition may be a contributing factor to the report, what services may be available to assist the child and family, or what services may be available to the child if out of home placement is required.